 The Turkish press is silent out of fear, except for HalkTV, a tiny courageous station that can be viewed live here.
 Prime Minister Erdogan has placed all other stations and newspapers under its own control and allows no contact with the people of Turkey.
 The rest of the country doesn’t know what’s happening here.

-Please share our cry for help with all your friends and your press.
+Please sign the Avaaz petition, and share this cry for help with all your friends.
 This is about democracy, human rights, freedom – simply to be human.